syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/how-to.md

 ![](Combobox_howto_images/howto_icon.png)

-## Autofill supported with ComboBox
+## AutoFill supported with ComboBox

-The ComboBox supports the `autofill` behaviour with the help of `Autofill` property.
-Whenever you change the input value, the ComboBox will autocomplete your data by matching the typed character.
+The ComboBox supports the `AutoFill` behaviour with the help of `AutoFill` property.
+Whenever you change the input value,the ComboBox will autocomplete your data by matching the typed character.
 If no matches found, the comboBox will not suggest any item.

 In the following sample, showcase that how to work autofill with ComboBox.